 How to tell if the drug is working: Your pain should decrease.

 It is possible to overdose on this medication if a person takes too much.
+Your doctor may recommend that you have naloxone (Narcan) available.
+This medication helps reverse an opioid overdose if it’s available and can be given in time.
 Symptoms of an acetaminophen-hydrocodone overdose may include:

 - nausea and vomiting

 - slowed or stopped breathing